 Which Alternative is Right for You?

-For advanced accounting features, QuickBooks and Zoho Books are popular.
+For advanced accounting features: QuickBooks and Zoho Books are popular options.

-However, if you're looking for comprehensive FP&A capabilities, real-time metrics, and robust modeling, Abacum is the one alternative that addresses all your finance team's needs.
+For comprehensive FP&A capabilities, real-time metrics, and robust modeling: Abacum is the one alternative that addresses all your finance team's needs.